cleesmith/NiceGUI-primer/README.md

 # TL;DR

-1. in a command line window:
+1. open a command line window:
     - clone the nicegui repo
     - cd nicegui
     - do env/pip stuff (tested with miniconda and python 3.10)
-    - python -B main.py to launch the website server at http://127.0.0.1:8080/
+    - python main.py ... to launch the website server at http://127.0.0.1:8080/

-2. in another command line window:
+2. open another command line window:
     - clone this repo
     - cd NiceGUI-primer
     - do env/pip stuff (tested with miniconda and python 3.10)